Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 This matters because decision rights alone are not enough.

-A clearly identified decision owner may still make a poor decision if the participants do not share the same understanding of:
+Clearly assigned decision authority does not guarantee a good decision if the participants do not share the same understanding of:

 - The intended outcome
 - The stakeholders affected